 - Heat a non- stick pan, or lightly oil a cast iron pan or griddle over medium-high heat.

 - While the pan is heating, roll out one of the dough balls into a thin oblong, and place on pan, cooking for about 3 minutes on each side until golden and bubbly.
 It's important for the dough to be very thin so the bread cooks through.
-Use kitchen thongs to turn the naans, and to remove them from the pan.
+Use kitchen tongs to turn the naans, and to remove them from the pan.

 - Remove from pan, and continue with the remaining dough.
 You can brush each naan with melted butter if you like.